 After breakfast, we will enjoy hiking along the Zavitan River in the breath-taking Golan Heights.
 If the conditions allow: we will canyon into the amazing volcanic stone and spend time rappelling and swimming in the amazing surroundings.
 This evening we will enjoy a lovely wine tasting in Golan Heights.

 We will next drive along the shores of the Sea of Galilee to the capital of the Galilee, Tiberias.
 We’ll stop along the way at the amazing excavations of Beit Shean, which are located at the crossroads of major thoroughfares.
 Beit Shean was first established during the 5th Century BC in the heart of the fertile Galilee area and is known for being blessed with plenty of water.
 During the Roman period, pagans lived here side-by-side with Jews and Samaritans.
 During its Hellenistic period, the city was the capital of the 10 Greek cities (including Jerash in Jordan) that were collectively known as the Decapolis.

-Today we explore the Old City of Jerusalem, home to three great religion traditions: Jewish, Christian and Muslim.
+Today we explore the Old City of Jerusalem, home to three great religious traditions: Jewish, Christian and Muslim.
 We will begin our tour at Mount Zion where we see the traditional tomb of King David and the Room of the Last Supper.
 We then proceed to the Jewish Quarter, where we will visit the Western Wall, and view the Southern Wall excavations.
-Here we can also view the Dome of the Rock, Islam’s third holiest site.

 When we leave the old city through the Jaffa Gate, don’t forget to pay your respects in front of the two almost forgotten tombs – those of the architects of the Old City Walls who were killed by the Ottoman Sultan Suliman the Magnificent in 1538, since they were the only people that knew all of the “secrets of the wall.”